 Many major bookmakers like to mark the arrival of a Grand Slam or major tennis tournament by offering a promotion.
 These change often to ensure they are fresh, new, relevant to players and competitive in the market.
 The best way to get an up-to-date check on what offers are being made on tennis is to check the promotions tab of your favourite online bookmaker.
 There you will find all sports deal available to both new and existing customers.

 We can get an idea of what to expect by looking back at some of the more popular promos from the past.
 Firms like to give enhanced odds on certain players, boosting their original price to one that is more appealing.
-For example, Novak Djokovic may be even money to win the US Open and a bookie might boost that to 2/1.
+For example, Novak Djokovic might be even money to win the US Open and a bookie might boost that to 2/1.

 There are other ways to entice you into a bet.
 There’s enhanced places each-way which makes taking a chance on a big price outsider easier to do.
 There’s money back on losing bets if the favourite goes on to be crowned champion.
 You’ll even find major bookies giving boosts on your accumulator winnings.
 The more selections in your bet the more cash will be added to your final tally.
-It’s not only worth finding out which site is offering best odds, you should also always check if there are any promos available that could increase your chances of landing a winner.
+It’s not only worth finding out which site is offering the best odds, but you should also always check if there are any promos available that could increase your chances of landing a winner.
 Tennis betting is enjoyable, the modern schedule fast and furious and bookmakers now make it easier to land a winning bet.